open-component-model/ocm-spec/doc/appendix/D/README.md

 ### Verify with X509

 Signature verification with X509 certificates require a validation of the *signing* certificate and the signature itself.
 First, the validity of the signing certificate is checked with a root CA and a chain of intermediate certificates.
+The certificate requires the usage types x509.KeyUsageDigitalSignature and x509.ExtKeyUsageCodeSigning.
 Afterwards, the CD signature is verified with the public key in the signing certificate.
+If the signature entry of the component version describes an issuer it is validated against the common name of the certificate.